Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 How to Avoid Taxi Scams

-Where To Stay in Shanghai
+6. Best Areas Where to Stay in Shanghai

 Jing’an

-I love this area!
-It’s considered the heart of Old Shanghai, located near major attractions like Yuyuan Garden, Jing’an Temple, the Jade Buddha Temple, and the Bund.
-Plus, it really comes alive at night.
-You can easily find amazing food, explore lively streets, and feel part of the city’s vibrant energy.
 Jing’an is full of restaurants, bars, shops, and entertainment, attracting young locals and expats.
 It’s a great place to connect with other travelers and experience the authentic Shanghai vibe.

 Huang Pu